Foundation-Molecules and Cells

 Teaching and Learning Strategy

 Private study to revise and supplement taught content.
 Directed reading, textbook suggestions and online resources in the form of animations, quizzes and videos are supplied.
+Students devise their own bank of MCQs and group-produced revision materials.

 20 x 2 hour lectures spread across semester 1 and semester 2.
-These will incorporate student led activities, such as case study / practice exam question discussions, DNA modelling to reinforce molecular biology concepts, and MCQ quizzes.
+These will incorporate student-led activities, such as case study / practice exam question discussions, DNA modelling to reinforce molecular biology concepts, and MCQ quizzes.

 - Literacy - Proficiency in reading and writing through a variety of media